ayobamiiiii/nupat-ai-fellowship-stage-two-submission/README.md

 # NUPAT AI Fellowship – Stage Two Case Study

-This repository contains a single Jupyter Notebook submitted as part of the NUPAT AI Fellowship Stage Two assessment.
+This repository contains a Jupyter Notebook submitted as part of the NUPAT AI Fellowship Stage Two assessment.

 ## Contents